Syncleus/aparapi/README.md

 **Licensed under the Apache Software License v2**

-Aparapi allows developers to write native Javacode capable of being executed directly on a graphics card GPU by converting Java byte code to an OpenCL kernel dynamically at runtime.
+Aparapi allows developers to write native Java code capable of being executed directly on a graphics card GPU by converting Java byte code to an OpenCL kernel dynamically at runtime.
 Because it is backed by OpenCL Aparapi is compatible with all OpenCL compatible Graphics Cards.

 A GPU has a unique architecture that causes them to behave differently than a CPU.
 One of the most noticeable differences is that while a typical CPU has less than a dozen cores a high end GPU may have hundreds of cores.
 This makes them uniquely suited for data-parallel computation that can result in speedups hundreds of times more than what is capable with your average CPU.
 This can mean the difference between needing a whole data center to house your application versus just one or two computers, potentially saving millions in server costs.